quaquel/EMAworkbench/docs/source/contents.rst

   is built in Vensim software, and conducting an EMA study based on this model.
 * Excel controller (:mod:`excel`): This enables controlling models build in Excel.
-* NetLogo controller (Status: Planned, Related module: None, Contact: Gonenc Yucel): This enables controlling (e.g. setting parameters, simulation setup, run, get output, etc.) a simulation model that is built in NetLogo software, and conducting an EMA study based on this model.
+* NetLogo controller (:mod:`netlogo.py`): This enables controlling (e.g. setting parameters, simulation setup, run, get output, etc.) a simulation model that is built in NetLogo software, and conducting an EMA study based on this model.
-* RePast controller (Status: Planned)

 .. _analysis: